How common is it that we come across an accidental discovery?

 There’s still speculation about the color and jewelry of the statue.

 The sculpture could be one of two deities:

-- Venus, the Roman goddess of love, due to the nudity and curve of the body, or
+- The Roman Goddess of Love, Venus, because of the nudity and curve of the body.

-- Amphitrite, the Greek goddess of the sea.
-Milos is known as her place of worship.
+- Amphitrite, the Greek Goddess of the Sea because Milos is known as her place of worship.

 To many artists, the Venus de Milo is the epitome of graceful, feminine beauty.